Coevolution of Intracluster Light and Brightest Cluster Galaxies: Methods

 The simulation includes boxes of 50, 100, and 300 Mpc per side, corresponding to TNG50, TNG100, and TNG300.
 Each of them consists of 100 snapshots from z = 20 to z = 0.
-Twenty snapshots are full, while the remaining eighty are mini.
+Twenty snapshots are full, while the remaining eighty are limited.
 Both encompass the entire volume, but mini snapshots have only a subset of data available.
 Each box runs three simulations at different resolution levels.
 TNG includes new physical processes, such as magnetohydrodynamics, as well as prescriptions for black hole formation, growth, and multimode feedback, stellar evolution, and chemical enrichment \citep{Pillepich2018b}.
-Small galaxies are comparable with observations with a high-resolution level.
-TNG uses cosmology parameters derived from The Planck Collaboration (2016) in which $\Omega$\textsubscript{m} = 0.31, $\Omega$\textsubscript{$\Lambda$}=0.69 $\Omega$\textsubscript{b} = 0.0486 and h = 0.677.
+Small galaxies are comparable with observations, at a high level of resolution.
+TNG uses cosmology parameters derived from The \citet{Planck2016} in which $\Omega$\textsubscript{m} = 0.31, $\Omega$\textsubscript{$\Lambda$}=0.69 $\Omega$\textsubscript{b} = 0.0486 and h = 0.677.